NetSAIL-UCI/Phoenix/README.md

 Once the cloudlab is setup and the resources are running, do the following steps:

 1. Open the CloudLab Experiment Page and open the ListView to check the table for the status.
-All entries in this table must be 'ready' and Startup must be 'finished'.
+All entries in this table must be ‘ready’ and Startup must be ‘finished’.
 2. Starting from the second row (excluding the header row) copy all the rows at once and paste in the src/workloads/cloudlab/setup_cloudlab.py in list_view_str variable.
 3. Execute using the command: python3 -m src.workloads.cloudlab.setup_cloudlab

-This will upload all the required source code to "node-0"
+This will upload all the required source code to “node-0”

-Next, ssh into "node-0" and run the following command bash node-0_startup.sh
+Next, ssh into “node-0” and run the following command bash node-0_startup.sh

 This command will download all dependencies that are required for the experiment.